Nsidave/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Shell script that creates a file named exactly...
 A script that writes into a file
 Script that deletes all regular files
+Script that count the number oddirectories and sub-directories in the current directory